DINA-Web/dina-school/js/course-overview.md

 Below folow a draft of coure schedule.
 It will likeli change as we go

 1. Hello world
-  - Installing npm
+  - Installing nvm
-  - Installing node (node v4) through npm
+  - Installing node (node v4) through nvm
-  - Initializing a node project
+  - Initializing a node project with npm
   - Running node files
   - Installing a node module (express) and setting up simple server
   - Implement a hello world GET endpoint